 All donations not previously turned in can be brought to the event and turned in at the donation table in the lobby.
 Why doesn't my $30 registration fee count towards my fundraising goal?
 The $30 registration fee helps cover costs of event, such as event t-shirts, refreshments, awards, etc. Participants are asked to fundraise the minimum of $100 per person and are encouraged to raise more than the minimum.
 All donations go directly to helping in our fight for clean air and healthy lungs.
 And remember, all donations are tax deductible!

 Please see the "Directions" link for directions to the Metropolitan Square Building.
 Parking will be available for free in the building’s parking garage located on Pine St.

 Where are the restrooms?

-Restrooms are available in the Tunnels and Porta Potties are available in the courtyard area on the east side of First City Tower.
-Once you start the race, there will be no restrooms available until you cross the finish line and take the elevator back down to the lobby.
+Restrooms are available in the lobby and at the After Party.
+Once you start the race, restrooms will only be available on break floors 9, 21 and 29.
+When you cross the finish line, you must take the elevator to the lobby to use the restrooms.

-Line monitors will assist you at the Start Line.
-All participants must be in numerical order and will go off every 10 seconds.
+Line monitors will assist you at the start line.
+All participants must be in numerical order and will be sent into the stairwell every 10 seconds.

 How many floors do I have to climb?